South Ashford Medics - Merger Information

 Appointments outside of Normal Working Hours:

-The evening service at St Stephens Health Centre will be amended so that you can see a Paramedic on a Monday evening under the Improved Access scheme for pre-bookable appointments and nurse appointments on a Thursday from 18:30 to 20:00 under this scheme.
+The evening service at St Stephens Health Centre will be amended so that you can see a Health Care Professional on a Monday evening under the Improved Access scheme for pre-bookable appointments and nurse appointments on a Thursday from 18:30 to 20:00 under this scheme.

 GP On-line services: